skibster/item_catalog/README.md

 1. This project runs a Flask web application that allows users to manage items in a catalog.
 2. To install the virtual machine environment, you will install Git, Virtual Box and Vagrant.
 Detailed installation instructions can be found here: https://www.udacity.com/wiki/ud197/install-vagrant
-3. Download this item_catalog repository using `git close git@github.com:skibster/item_catalog.git`
+3. Download this item_catalog repository using `git clone git@github.com:skibster/item_catalog.git`
 4. In your terminal, run the following commands:
   * `cd /path/to/item_catalog` (changes directories to the 'item_catalog' repository directory).
   * `vagrant up` (starts the virtual machine).